Home > Guides > Best acoustic guitar microphone: Capture that perfect tone

 But think about this, how is the acoustic contributing to the mix?
 In a dense band track, the acoustic tends to become more of a percussion instrument.
 So you want it to cut without taking up too much space – depending what the other instrumentation is doing.

-You could use an acoustic amp, but micing it is more natural.
+You could use an acoustic amp, but micing provides a more natural sound.
 We put together some options for you at different price points.
 Something like a U87 is out of almost everyone’s budget so we kept the list under or around $1,000.

 Best acoustic guitar microphone overall: AKG C414 XLII